 Baldwin: They’re not thinking about it.
 Americans don’t think of such things.
 They try and get out of it.
 They hope it’ll go away.
 And luckily they began to realize that maybe [Ronald] Reagan has to go, too.
 But they hope it all goes away.
 Because it’s like a bad dream for them.

 Troupe: Won’t they do anything to help it go away?

-But Coates must share those voice-of-the-year honors with the person he is most often compared to.
+But Coates must share those voice-of-the-year honors with the person to whom he is the most often compared.
 The comparisons most likely would have happened whether or not Toni Morrison stated it quite this plainly on the book’s back cover: “I’ve been wondering who might fill the intellectual void that plagued me after James Baldwin died.
-Clearly it is Ta-Nehisi Coates… This is required reading.”
+Clearly, it is Ta-Nehisi Coates… This is required reading.”

 Most obviously, there’s the structure of Between the World and Me: a book-length essay written to the next generation about the state of racial relations and justice in America, reminiscent of Baldwin’s The Fire Next Time (1963).
 No one can deny having someone of Morrison’s stature invoke someone of Baldwin’s stature got the attention of many people who’d read little of Coates’ previous work.
 But Morrison invoking Baldwin to praise Coates turned out to be as much about the former as the latter.
 It was another piece of a year that provided many chances to reconsider Baldwin’s work itself.

 One writes out of one thing only – one’s own experience.
 Everything depends on how relentlessly one forces from this experience the last drop, sweet or bitter, it can possibly give.
 This is the only real concern of the artist, to recreate out of the disorder of life that order which is art.

 — James Baldwin, “Notes of a Native Son”